 According to CB Insights, 70% of start-ups failed because there is no market need for their product.
-So, if you want to build a successful company, you need to build products that fulfill a market need.
+So it would make sense that if you want to build a successful company, you need to build products that fulfill a market need.
 Finding the right product-market fit builds market influence and brand power.
-The right product at the right price can gain momentum.
-When done right, your business can gain a competitive advantage in the marketplace.
+The right product at the right price can quickly gain momentum.
+When done correctly, your business can gain a competitive advantage in the marketplace.
 The key is a product that delivers value and keeps users coming back.
-Eventually, it builds customer advocates.
-These advocates, in turn, help sell your products and grow your business.
+Eventually, it builds customer advocates which in turn help sell your products and grow your business.

 Meeting a Market Need?

 - There are two general ways to know if your product has a product-market fit.
 First is desirability.
 A product desired by the market is a solution to a problem.
 Remember, a solution without a problem doesn't meet a need in the market.
 Second is the feasibility.
-A company must have the capability to meet a need and deliver a product to the market while making a profit.
+A company must have the capability to satisfy the need and uniquely deliver a product to the market while making a profit.

-- When you have high repeat purchases, your customers understand your product value.
-This builds word of mouth.
-They are an effective and efficient way of attracting more customers.
-If you get good reviews and positive feedback, your product is showing a strong fit in the market.
+- When you're experiencing an increasing percentage of repeat purchases, your customers understand the value of your product.
+This builds word of mouth which can be an extremely effective and efficient way of attracting more customers.
+If you get good reviews, coverage in publications and positive feedback on social media; your product is showing a strong fit in the market.

 - Your sales cycle is also a good indicator.
-If the effort to sell your product is minimal, there is a clear market need.
-This helps deals close fast and often results in a shorter sales cycle.
+If the effort to sell your product is minimal, there is clearly a market need being addressed.
+This helps deals close quickly and often results in a shorter sales cycle.

-- Last, a company with a good product-market fit can grow faster.
-It’s a real competitive advantage when you do your homework and design products to meet a market need.
+- Lastly, a company with a good product-market fit can grow faster than other companies that don't have products which fit as well into the market.
+It becomes a real competitive advantage when you do your homework and design products to meet a market need.

 It doesn’t matter how innovative your idea is or your personal feelings on the value of your product.
 It’s about whether anyone needs it and whether anyone is willing to pay for it.
-The business world is full of examples where innovative products failed.
-Failure could be the result of external factors or poor execution.
-But often, it's because there was no product-market fit.
+The business world is full of examples where innovative products failed in the market.
+Failure could be the result of external factors or poor execution but often, it's because there was no product-market fit.

 Know your buyer and what they need.
 Understand the competition and how their products fit into the market.
-What are the limits of price, and how should you price your product to sell and make a profit?
-When you understand all the factors, only then are you ready to build your product and go to market.
+What are the limits of price and how should you price your product to sell AND make a profit?
+When you understand all the factors of product-market fit, only then are you ready to build your product and go to market.